KimvcImperial/civicXchain8/SEPOLIA-SETUP.md

 ## ✅ What's Been Cleaned Up

 All Hardhat/localhost references have been removed.
-The project now runs **exclusively on Sepolia testnet**.
+The project now runs exclusively on Sepolia testnet.

 ### 🗑️ Removed:
 - Local blockchain (`npx hardhat node`)